Power Quality Testing, Investigation and Audit

 - Mitigating unanticipated future capital costs

-- Monitor your power network to identify problem areas; and
+- Monitor your power network & perform power quality testing to identify problem areas; and

 - Provide cost-effective recommendations to improve the Power Quality of your power network.